Part C – Understanding the Business of Managing

 When you deposit money, your bank does not set aside a special pile of cash with your name on it.
 It merely records the fact that you made a deposit and increases the balance in your account.
 Depending on the type of account, you can withdraw your share whenever you want, but until then, it is added to all the other money held by the bank.
 Because the bank can be pretty sure that all its depositors would not withdraw their money at the same time, it holds onto only a fraction of the money that it takes in — its reserves.
 It lends out the rest to individuals, businesses, and the government, earning interest income and expanding the money supply.

-The role of Bank of Canada
+The Role of the Bank of Canada

 The Bank of Canada is the nation’s central bank.
 Its principal role is “to promote the economic and financial welfare of Canada,” as defined in the Bank of Canada Act.
 The Bank of Canada is a special type of Crown corporation that is owned by the federal government, but has considerable independence to carry out its responsibilities and therefore operates separately from the political process.